TULiberalArts/Geographic-Information-Systems/pages/home.md

     <div class="row row-wide">
       <div class="col m12 l4">{% include cards/card2-image.html
         title="Stand Out on the Job Market"
-        content="Our graduate offerings include both a professional science master's degree in GIS and a graduate certificate open to any student with a bachelor's degree." image=""
+        content="Our graduate offerings include both a Professional Science Master's (PSM) in GIS and a graduate certificate open to any student with a bachelor's degree." image=""
         button-link="/geographic-information-systems/graduate"
         button-text="Learn More" %}